polkadot-evm/frontier/docs/accounts.md

 Frontier provides two different runtimes, one for each strategy.
 You can choose which one want to build by using the `--feature` flag.
 For example:
 ```
-$ cargo build --release                             # this builds a runtime with H256 -> H160
+$ cargo build                             # this builds a runtime with H256 -> H160 mapping
-mapping
-$ cargo build --release --features unified-accounts # this build a runtime with Unified Accounts
+$ cargo build --features unified-accounts # this builds a runtime with Unified Accounts